msikma/allegro-4.2.2-xc/readme.md

 ### Compiling

+If you're on Mac OS X, and you've set up DJGPP correctly, it should work out of the box.
+On other platforms, you'll need to edit `xmake.sh` to set the correct paths.

 Run `./xmake.sh lib` to compile the library.
 No standard make command will work.

-This should work out of the box.
 If all goes well, a `lib/djgpp/liballeg.a` file will be generated that you can link with.

 Usage on Windows
 -------------------